Bookkeeping

 "Close is in progress" tells you nothing.
 "Readiness is 66/100, blocked by these 2 things" tells you everything.

-Run the close check on day 1 and watch the score climb as work gets done.
+Run the close check on day 1 and the score recomputes as work gets done.
 No big-bang close week.

 Auditor-friendly